chenyt31/OpenPi-Baseline/README.md

     runtime.run()
 ```

-If we look at the [Environment ABC](packages/openpi-client/src/openpi_client/runtime/environment.py), we see that we need to implement just four methods (see [examples/aloha_real/env.py](examples/aloha_real/env.py)) for how these are implemented for the ALOHA robot:
+If we look at the [Environment](packages/openpi-client/src/openpi_client/runtime/environment.py) class, we see that we need to implement just four methods (see [examples/aloha_real/env.py](examples/aloha_real/env.py)) for how these are implemented for the ALOHA robot:

 - `def reset(self)`: This is called at the start of each episodes and might, for example, move the robot to a starting home position.
 - `def done(self) -> bool`: This method returns `True` if the robot is done with the task, times out, etc. It is reasonable to always return `False` if you want the episode to run forever.